djnusbaum/UC-FMT-Omics/README.md

 - Metabolomics Analysis (Figure 5)
 - Microbe-Metabolite Correlations (Figure 6)

 All of these R scripts were written and used in R (version 3.4.1) using RStudio (version 1.0.147) on Mac OS Sierra.
 The scripts rely on several R packages which are loaded using 'library(package-name)'.
-Packages can only be loaded in this manner if they have already been installed (i.e. using 'install.packages("package-name")'.
+Packages can only be loaded in this manner if they have already been installed (i.e. using 'install.packages("package-name")').